 At the 36th Annual Academy Awards ceremony, Sidney Poitier becomes the first black man to win a Best Actor Oscar for his role in “Lilies of the Field."

-The Rolling Stones' self-titled album “The Rolling Stones” debuts in the U.S., selling more than 12 million copies.
+The Rolling Stones' self-titled album “The Rolling Stones” debuts in the U.K., selling more than 12 million copies.
+A slightly altered version of the album, England's Newest Hit Makers, is released in the United States a month later in late May.
 The band helps fuel 1960s counterculture and propel the “British Invasion.”

 The Ford Motor Company unveils the Mustang at the 1964 New York World's Fair.
 That day, Ford takes 22,000 orders for the new car, and the company will make a record-setting 418,812 sales that year.